Houston Federal Criminal Lawyer

 Federal criminal cases in the Greater-Houston Area usually are prosecuted in the United States District Court for the Southern District of Texas by the local U.S. Attorney's Office.
 They are governed by local rules as well as the Federal Rules of Criminal Procedure, Federal Sentencing Guidelines, and Federal Rules of Evidence.
 While these bodies of law may be foreign to the accused, they shouldn't be to his or her lawyer.

-If you have been charged with a federal crime in Southeast Texas, contact a Houston criminal attorney as soon as possible.
+Looking for a lawyer for a federal crimes case?
+If you have been charged with a federal crime contact a criminal attorney as soon as possible.
 The government can spend months investigating a federal offense before an indictment is issued.
 If the case goes to court, the prosecution will have access to significant resources when seeking a conviction.
 It's important that you have an attorney on your side experienced in federal cases and knowledgeable about federal criminal law and procedure.

 Federal Criminal Defense Lawyer in Houston, TX

-Federal offenses cover a range of crimes, including immigration violations, weapons violations, drug trafficking, kidnapping, and bank robbery.
+Searching for an attorney for a federal crimes case?
+Federal offenses cover a range of crimes, including immigration violations, health care fraud, drug trafficking, bank fraud, weapons violations, drug trafficking, kidnapping, bank robbery, and many other crimes.
 They are prosecuted by the U.S. Attorney's Office.

-The Law Office of Q. Tate Williams PC is an established criminal defense firm that has over 10 years of litigation experience in local, state and federal court.
+The Law Offices of Q. Tate Williams, P.C. is an established criminal defense firm that has over 15 years of litigation experience in local, state and federal court.
 My name is Tate and I can provide the qualified legal representation you will need when addressing federal charges.
 I am a resourceful and tough defense attorney that will vigorously attack the prosecution's case and protect your rights and freedom.
+I have handled numerous cases in federal court including through trial and appeal.

-Contact a Houston Criminal Defense Lawyer at my office if you are facing federal charges for reliable legal advice and dedicated representation.
+Contact a lawyer at my office if you are facing federal charges for reliable legal advice and dedicated representation.